rust-lang/rfcs/text/0000-isa-attribute.md

 * Within an ELF file, all `t32` code functions are stored as having odd value addresses, and when a branch-exchange (`bx`) or branch-link-exchange (`blx`) instruction is used then the target address's lowest bit is used to move the CPU between the `a32` and `t32` states appropriately.
 * Accordingly, this does _not_ count as a full new ABI of its own.
 Both "Rust" and "C" ABI functions and function pointers are the same type as they were before.
 * Linkers for ARM platforms such as [gnu ld](https://sourceware.org/binutils/docs/ld/ARM.html#ARM) have various flags to help the "interwork" process, depending on your compilation settings.
-* This is considered a very low level and platform specific feature, so potentially having to pass additional linker args **is** considered an acceptable level of complexity for the programmer.
+* This is considered a very low level and platform specific feature, so potentially having to pass additional linker args **is** considered an acceptable level of complexity for the programmer, though we should attempt to provide "good defaults" if we can of course.

 # Drawbacks
 [drawbacks]: #drawbacks